hsf-training/analysis-essentials/snakemake/README.md

 Since Snakemake relies on modification times to decide which rules to run, using version control software (such as git) can become complicated, as files are routinely modified and then returned to their original form.
-You can find a solution [here](https://snakemake.readthedocs.io/en/stable/project_info/faq.html?highlight=git#git-is-messing-up-the-modification-times-of-my-input-files-what-can-i-do).
+You can find a helpful solution for this problem [here](https://snakemake.readthedocs.io/en/stable/project_info/faq.html?highlight=git#git-is-messing-up-the-modification-times-of-my-input-files-what-can-i-do).

 Regardless of whether you use version control, **always do a dry run before executing your workflow!**